 Pill Bottle Pete - Did You Know?

-..that CVM recognizes seven “major” animal species: dogs, cats, horses, cows, chickens, pigs, and turkeys?
+...that there are seven “major” animal species: dogs, cats, horses, cows, chickens, pigs, and turkeys?

 Glossary of Terms Used in Pill Bottle Pete

-Chemist—a scientist who studies the chemical make-up of substances, like drugs, and how the substances can be changed
+Chemist—a scientist who studies the chemical make-up of substances, like drugs, and how the substances can be changed.

 Operation or surgery—a procedure performed by a veterinarian on an animal to fix something that’s wrong or to keep the animal healthy.
 For example, a veterinarian may perform surgery to fix a cat’s broken leg or to spay a female dog so she can’t have puppies.

 Pharmacist—a medical professional who works in a pharmacy to fill prescriptions from a doctor or veterinarian for a person or animal.

 Statistician—a mathematician who works in statistics.
 Statistics is the science of collecting, analyzing, understanding, and presenting data.
 A statistician looks at the data (the results) from the experiment and sees how they are grouped and tries to find common patterns.
 A statistician can also use statistics to make predictions, like whether a certain drug will be effective in cats.